 What is a life insurance death benefit?

-The death benefit is the tax-free payout your beneficiaries get when you die; it's essentially what you're paying for when you sign up for life insurance coverage.
+The death benefit is the tax-free payout your beneficiaries get when you die.
+It’s the main reason people purchase life insurance.

 Headshot of Tory Crowley